Skip navigation

 Normal Function

 The NYX gene provides instructions for making a protein called nyctalopin, which plays an important role in a specialized tissue at the back of the eye called the retina.
-Within the retina, nyctalopin is located on the surface of light-detecting cells called photoreceptors.
+Within the retina, nyctalopin is located on cells called bipolar cells, which relay signals to other retinal cells.
 The retina contains two types of photoreceptors: rods and cones.
-Rods are responsible for vision in low light.
-Cones provide vision in bright light, including color vision.
+Rods are needed for vision in low light.
+Cones are needed for vision in bright light, including color vision.

-Nyctalopin appears to play a critical role in normal vision.
-Studies suggest the protein helps relay visual signals from rods and cones to other retinal cells called bipolar cells.
+Nyctalopin plays a critical role in normal vision.
+Studies suggest the protein helps relay visual signals from rods and cones to bipolar cells.
 This signaling is an essential step in the transmission of visual information from the eyes to the brain.

 Health Conditions Related to Genetic Changes